-A quorum shall consist of a majority of the members of the Caucus and their alternates.
+A quorum shall consist of a majority of the Members of the Caucus and their Alternates.

-Alternate members may vote only in the absence of their appointer.
+Alternate Members may vote only in the absence of their appointer.

-The District Caucus is responsible for ensuring the implementation of all committee programs and the work of the standing committees, within the Supervisorial District.
+The District Caucus is responsible for ensuring the implementation of all Committee programs and the work of the Standing Committees, within the Supervisorial District.

-Funds raised by the caucus shall be deposited in the Committee account and allocated by the budget and/or action of the Executive Committee.
-Disbursement of funds allocated to caucus use shall be upon written request of the caucus chair, after a majority vote of voting caucus members.
+Funds raised by the Caucus shall be deposited in the Committee account and allocated by the budget and/or action of the Executive Committee.
+Disbursement of funds allocated to Caucus use shall be upon written request of the Caucus Chair, after a majority vote of voting Caucus Members.

-San Mateo County when the candidate is the only Republican who will appear on the ballot, or when the number of endorsed Republican candidates does not exceed the number of positions on a given board in a single election.
-A Chairman’s endorsement made on behalf of the committee shall have the same force and effect as an endorsement voted on and approved by the full committee.
-A Chairman’s endorsement on behalf of the committee may be revoked by a simple majority vote of the full committee at the next regularly scheduled meeting following the issuance of the endorsement.
+The Chair may, on behalf of the Committee, endorse a Republican candidate for office in San Mateo County when the candidate is the only Republican who will appear on the ballot, or when the number of endorsed Republican candidates does not exceed the number of positions on a given board in a single election.
+A Chair’s endorsement made on behalf of the

+Committee shall have the same force and effect as an endorsement voted on and approved by the full Committee.
+A Chair’s endorsement on behalf of the Committee may be revoked by a simple majority vote of the full Committee at the next regularly scheduled meeting following the issuance of the endorsement.

 The Executive Committee shall not endorse, support or oppose any candidate for nomination in a primary election, or a candidate for election to a “non-partisan” office or any state or local ballot measure; provided, however, the Executive Committee may endorse, support or oppose the recall of a state elected officeholder.

-who does or may face at least one Republican opponent shall require a two-thirds affirmative vote of the full Committee.
+The endorsement of a candidate for public office, including non partisan office in San Mateo who does or may face at least one Republican opponent shall require a two-thirds affirmative vote of the full Committee.
 The Committee may adopt rules and procedures for the consideration of endorsements in any primary, special, recall, or general election.
-Such rules shall expire no later than the commencement of the next organizational meeting of the
+Such rules shall expire no later than the commencement of the next organizational meeting of the Committee.

-Committee may endorse any candidate for public office on behalf of the San Mateo county
+No Standing Committee, ad hoc Committee, District Caucus or other subdivision within the Committee may endorse any candidate for public office on behalf of the San Mateo County Republican Party.

 (A) The Committee’s fiscal year shall commence on the first day of January.

-(C) The Chairman may authorize any unbudgeted expense up to $1,000.
+(C) The Chair may authorize any unbudgeted expense up to $1,000.
 Unbudgeted expenses in excess of this amount, or expenditures in excess of amounts set forth in the budget, shall require the authorization of the Executive Committee.

 (D) No budget in an even-numbered year may be approved that fails to account for the repayment of all Committee debts before the commencement of the next organizational meeting of the Committee, unless endorsed by a two-thirds vote of the Committee.
 Leases and installment based payments shall be excluded from this provision.

-(E) Any member of the Committee shall have full access to the financial records of the Committee upon written request from a member.
+(E) Any Member of the Committee shall have full access to the financial records of the Committee upon written request from a Member.
 The Treasurer shall arrange for viewing of such records in a reasonable period of time and manner.